mchspc/crypticode/data-cheat.md

 You must import the os module to use these functions, which let you save and read text documents.
 The open() function saves your file as a variable.
 The read() and write() function let you access and save data respectively.
-The write() function overwrites the current text, so be sure to store the current data, edit it with new information, and then write it back in with the same formatting
+The write() function overwrites the current text, so be sure to store the current data, edit it with new information, and then write it back in with the same formatting.
 The close() function should be used before the program closes.
 ```
 print("Possible options:\n" + my_list)